Swapnil0115/SpareMachine_Tekton/README.md

 ### Setting up Tekton

 1. Install Docker and enable Kubernetes in the Spare Machine.
-2. Install Tekton Interceptors using ``kubectl apply --filename https://storage.googleapis.com/tekton-releases/triggers/latest/interceptors.yaml``
-3. Install Tekton CRDs :</br>
+2. Install Tekton CRDs :</br>
    ``kubectl apply --filename https://storage.googleapis.com/tekton-releases/pipeline/latest/release.yaml``
+3. Install Tekton Interceptors using ``kubectl apply --filename https://storage.googleapis.com/tekton-releases/triggers/latest/interceptors.yaml``
+4.
-4. Verify using -> ``kubectl get pods --namespace tekton-pipelines``.
+5. Verify using -> ``kubectl get pods --namespace tekton-pipelines``.
    You should see pods with names like tekton-pipelines-controller and tekton-pipelines-webhook in the Running state.
-5. Download tekton (https://github.com/tektoncd/cli/releases) and add into PATH under environment variables.
+6. Download tekton (https://github.com/tektoncd/cli/releases) and add into PATH under environment variables.
-6. Verify in cmd using ``tkn version``
+7. Verify in cmd using ``tkn version``
-7. Use the command below to enable dashboard: </br>
+8. Use the command below to enable dashboard: </br>
    ``kubectl apply --filename https://storage.googleapis.com/tekton-releases/dashboard/latest/release.yaml``
-8. Forward the dashboard service to any port to access from localhost using this command -> ``kubectl port-forward svc/tekton-dashboard -n tekton-pipelines 9097:9097``
+9. Forward the dashboard service to any port to access from localhost using this command -> ``kubectl port-forward svc/tekton-dashboard -n tekton-pipelines 9097:9097``

 ---